Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Exact Feynman propagator

 where $\eta$ is a positive infinitesimal, $I$ sums over all $N-1$ electron exact states, and $A$ runs over all $N+1$ electron exact states.
+(Here, $\eta$ is just mathematical convenience and has nothing to do with a lifetime of spectral bandwidth, which are infinite and zero, respectively.
+Nonetheless, the present formulation can be applied to solids without any modification, in which a spectral bandwidth emerges naturally and rigorously as a manifold of closely packed $\delta$-function peaks.)

 The first term diverges whenever $\omega$ coincides with an exact ionization potential (IP), whereas the second term has a pole at an exact electron-attachment energy (EA), apart from their signs.
-The primary utility of the propagator for molecules is the direct determination of IPs and EAs for both principal (Koopmans') and satellite (shake-up or non-Koopmans') states.
+The primary utility of the electron propagator for molecules and solids is the direct determination of IPs and EAs (or electron-correlated energy bands) for both principal (Koopmans) and satellite (shakeup or non-Koopmans) states.
+It should be noted, however, the distinction between the principal and satellite roots is not definite, and we use these labels rather loosely in this article.

 The exact self-energy $\bm{\Sigma}(\omega)$ is defined by the Dyson equations,

 with the zeroth-order Green's function given by